-This recipe for Stuffed French Toast has been our family’s breakfast of choice on Christmas mornings for the past eight years.
-I know your family will love it too.
+This recipe for Stuffed French Toast has been our family’s breakfast of choice on Christmas morning for over eight years.

-When I find a recipe that all four of us enjoy and look forward to I stick with it.
-This recipe for stuffed french toast with raspberry syrup was discovered on a trip my husband and I took to a local bed and breakfast many years ago.
-Both the breakfasts and dinner we enjoyed at this place were so good in fact that I purchased the owner’s cookbook.
-That is where the inspiration for this stuffed french toast came from.
+When I find a recipe that my family enjoys, I stick with it.
+This recipe for stuffed french toast with raspberry syrup was discovered on a trip I took to a local bed and breakfast many years ago.
+Both the breakfasts and dinner were so good in fact that I purchased the owner’s cookbook.
+That is where the inspiration for this holiday breakfast came from.

 Stuffed French Toast